Kogasa-Studio/Palmon-Modpack/local/kubejs/event_groups/TFCEvents/worldgenData.md

 Creates a 'minecraft:simple_block' configured feature and the matching placed feature, uses a SimpleStateProvider
 ```

-- `BlockToBlockStateMapEntry blockToBlockState(String block, String state)`
+- `void spreadingBush(String name, String block, Consumer<PlacedFeatureProperties> placement)`

   Parameters:
+  - name: String- The name of the feature, the namespace will default to 'kubejs_tfc' if none is provided
-  - block: String- The registry name of a block to be replaced
+  - block: String- The block to placed, must be an instanceof SpreadingBushBlock
-  - state: String- A string representation of a block state
+  - placement: Consumer<PlacedFeatureProperties>- The placement properties

 ```
-Creates a new block to block state map entry for use in soil disc configured features
+Creates a 'tfc:spreading_bush' configured feature and the matching placed feature
 ```

 - `FissureDecoration fissureDecoration(List<BlockToWeightedBlockStateMapEntry> replacementMap, int rarity, int radius, int count)`